r-e-x-a-g-o-n/IaC-boilerplate/Temp/AutoGrader_README.md

 ## Master Notebook Preparation
 ### Your Course Directory
-Make a new repository for your course, and copy contents inside `TEST_COURSE` repository into your course repository.
-In `TEST_COURSE` repository, you will find all related files and directories needed for the notebook extraction.
-Put your course repository beside the repositories of `AssignmentNotebook`, `Autograder`, `StudiumInterface`, etc.
+1. Clone `test_course` repository.
+Put it beside the repositories of `AssignmentNotebook`, `Autograder`, `StudiumInterface`, etc.
+2. Rename it to your course name.

 ### Master Notebook Creation
 To create a master notebook, please see examples of master notebooks and read the description in the section below:-

-- See `Example_databricks.dbc` for an example of a databricks master notebook
+- See `Example_databricks_1.dbc` and `Example_databricks_2.dbc` in `master/db` directory for examples of databricks master notebooks

-- Use `Example_Jupyter.ipynb` for an example of a Jupyter master notebook
+- See `Example_Jupyter_1.ipynb` and `Example_Jupyter_2.ipynb` in `master/jp` directory for examples of Jupyter master notebooks

 > **NOTE !**
 > The construction of a master notebook for both databricks and Jupyter is the same.
 The difference is just the file format.

+> One may put problems in an assignment in different master notebooks.

-> For databricks notebook, one may use magic line (`%python` or `%scala`) as desired to switch between languages in a single notebook. **However, for Jupyter notebook, do not put `%python` in any cells of Jupyter notebook; otherwise, the master notebook cannot be extracted.** Actually, as it only supports Python language (with SageMath kernel), there is no need to put `%python` in any cells anyway.
+> For databricks notebook, one may use magic line (`%python` or `%scala`) as desired to switch between languages in a single notebook. **However, for Jupyter notebook, do not put `%python` in any cells of Jupyter notebook; otherwise, the master notebook cannot be extracted.** Actually, as Jupyter notebook only supports Python language (with SageMath kernel), there is no need to put `%python` in any cells anyway.

 > All master notebooks have to be extracted into lecture and assignment notebooks using our system; otherwise, the student submission notebooks cannot be graded in our system !